Dexterous Pre-grasp Manipulation for Human-like Functional Categorical Grasping: Deep Reinforcement Learning and Grasp Representations: Explicit Target Grasp Representation

+Overall, $\lambda$ leads to ignoring the hand joint reward when the hand is far from the target grasp pose.
+Instead, the use of fingers for manipulation is promoted.

-The manipulation reward $r_{\textrm{man}}$ is defined as:
+The \textit{manipulation reward} $r_{\textrm{man}}$ is defined as:

 where $r_\textrm{reach}$ encourages moving the hand towards the object, $r_\textrm{hold}$ encourages holding the object in the hand, and $r_\textrm{orient}$ encourages orienting the object towards a nominal rotation, where the target grasp is more likely to be reachable.
-Thus, the manipulation reward term encourages a canonical \emph{reach} $\rightarrow$ \emph{hold} $\rightarrow$ \emph{orient} behavior for pre-grasp object manipulation.
-In this reward, all terms are only positive.
+Thus, the manipulation reward encourages a canonical \emph{reach} $\rightarrow$ \emph{hold} $\rightarrow$ \emph{orient} behavior for pre-grasp object manipulation.
+The manipulation reward is illustrated in \reffig{fig:manipulation_reward_diagram}.
+All its terms are strictly positive.

-The hand reach reward is defined as:
+The \textit{hand reach reward} is defined as:

-where $d$ is a function, taking a set of 3D points and returning signed distances from the points to the object surface, utilizing the precomputed object SDF. $\Delta h_p^\textrm{max}$ is a maximal position displacement, defined in \refeq{eq:reward_hand}. $H_p$ is a set of $K$ points positioned between the thumb and the other fingers, described in detail below.
+where $d$ is a function, taking a set of 3D points and returning signed distances from the points to the object surface, utilizing the precomputed object SDF. $\Delta \bm{h}_\textrm{p}^\textrm{max}$ is a maximal position displacement, defined in \refeq{eq:reward_hand}. $\bm{H}_\textrm{p}$ is a set of $K$ 3D points between the thumb and the other fingers, described in detail below.
 In the context of this reward, these points guide the hand towards a position where the object is between the thumb and the other fingers, which is advantageous for manipulation.

-The object hold reward is defined as:
+The \textit{object hold reward} is defined as:

-where $\rho$ is a predefined constant radius of spheres with points $H_p$ as centers and $d_k^\textrm{max}$ is a per-point maximum possible distance from the point to the closest finger surface.
-The set of hold-detect points $H_p$ is positioned between the tip of the thumb and between the tip and middle of the other fingers.
-Thus, points between fingertips represent positions where objects can be pinch-grasped; and points between the thumb tip and middles of the fingers represent positions where objects are grasped more securely.
-Each direction tip-tip or tip-middle of a finger has three equidistant points.
-This ensures a positive response when an object is positioned between the thumb and other fingers imperfectly.
-When the hand closes, the equidistant points come closer to each other, which promotes closing the hand around an object.
-Note, that the maximum $r_\textrm{hold}$ is achieved when fingers evenly embrace the object, which naturally resembles a grasp.
-For simplicity, we use only the thumb to middle finger line in this work, which yields six points (\reffig{fig:hold_points}).
-In practice, we observed that this is sufficient to learn a grasping behavior.
+where $\rho$ is a predefined constant radius of spheres with points $\bm{H}_\textrm{p}$ as centers and $d_k^\textrm{max}$ is a per-point maximum possible distance from the point to the closest finger surface.
+The set of hold-detect points $\bm{H}_\textrm{p}$ is positioned between the tip of the thumb and the tip or middle of the other fingers.
+Thus, points between fingertips represent positions where objects can be pinch-grasped and points between the thumb-tip and finger-middles represent positions where objects are grasped more securely.